 LATIN AND SWING BASIC STEP RHYTHM PATTERNS

 Understanding rhythms is the key to understanding Latin music.
 It’s also the key to both enjoying and dancing to that music.
-If any readers are interested in arranging a workshop or training program on Clave or other Latin dance rhythms, contact: Barb@danceintime.com A program aimed at understanding/improving skills in this area and can be done online, in person, or through zoom, so location is never an issue.
+Readers interested in arranging a workshop online or in person on Latin rhythms can contact: Barb@danceintime.com.

 I have had a great interest in rhythm since I was young.
 It is no accident that my dance company is named “DanceInTime.”
-Similarly, to appreciate or dance to Latin music, it’s important to grasp the underlying rhythms.
-It’s no accident that the simplest percussion instrument in a Latin band is called a “clave” which is the Spanish word for “key.”
+To appreciate or dance to Latin music, it’s important to grasp the underlying rhythms.
+The simplest percussion instrument in a Latin band is called a “clave” which is the Spanish word for “key.”
 Salsa bands key off the clave’s rhythm, and therefore Salsa dancers do, too.
 For more detail on this, read the section under the Salsa rhythm in the chart below.

 If you are confused about how to step to the music’s beat, know that practice of some kind is crucial.
 So if you want to dance or play music and have difficulty recognizing the beat, attend a class and do your best.
 If you go to a dance class, try to watch others and keep pace with them as you are executing moves.